-During the quarter the subrecipient continued to work on abatement activities as part of Phase 1A (the demolition and abatement of an abandoned shed).
-The contractor also made preparations for demolition activities by submitting demolition permit applications, beginning sprinkler removal and performing some other interior work.
+During the quarter the subrecipient continued to work on demolition and abatement activities as part of Phase 1A (the demolition and abatement of an abandoned shed).
+Phase1A continues to progress on schedule.
+The contractor reported that Abatement activities are now 100% complete.
+Demolition of the shed was completed this quarter.